-Koh Phangan is a very peaceful island and renown for its hippie vibes.
+Koh Phangan is a very peaceful island with the perfect touch of natural beauty and renowned for its hippie vibes.
 If you’re looking for a way to unwind after a heavy night drinking at the full moon party, then there are plenty of yoga retreats located around the island.
 Yoga Retreat in Haad Salad is a personal favourite of ours.

 And there you have it, guys!
 We hope you found our Koh Phangan guide useful.
 Koh Phangan is a magical place and the island has far more to offer than just the Full Moon Party!
 While there are literally loads more things to do in Koh Phangan, our suggestion is to explore it on your own and find your own little slice of heaven where you can relax and unwind.